 - The financial forecasts have been prepared using the going concern assumption. - At 30 June 2012 the Company had a net asset deficit of \$47million as a result of increases in the estimated level of claim liabilities which included a risk margin of \$244 million.
 In addition cash flow forecasts prepared by the Company indicated that the assets of the Company might not have been sufficient to meet the claim payment obligations particularly if the full risk margin was required to settle claims. - Consequently, the Crown subscribed to a further \$500 million of uncalled capital to ensure the Company had sufficient cash and capital to meet the payment of claim obligations as they fall due.
 Cabinet approved the funding arrangement in principle on 24 October 2012 and an amended Crown Support Deed and Subscription Agreement were entered into on 30 January 2013.
-This funding arrangement is in addition to the Crown Support Deed and Subscription Agreement entered into on 5 April 2012. - The financial forecasts indicate a call of \$50 million being made on the uncalled capital during the 2017 financial year. - On the basis of the above the Directors concluded that it is appropriate to prepare the forecasts for the years ended 30 June 2014, 30 June 2015, 30 June 2016, 30 June 2017 and 30 June 2018 on a going concern basis.
+This funding arrangement is in addition to the Crown Support Deed and Subscription Agreement entered into on 5 April 2012. - The financial forecasts indicate a call of \$419m being made on the uncalled capital during the 2017 and 2018 financial years. - On the basis of the above the Directors concluded that it is appropriate to prepare the forecasts for the years ended 30 June 2015, 30 June 2016, 30 June 2017, 30 June 2018 and 30 June 2019 on a going concern basis.